 Telephone number if you want to be on the program today.

-And if you'd uh you'd rather go the email route, you can do that.
+And if you'd rather go the email route, you can do that.

-All right, from last Friday, Travis County prosecutors, this is Ronnie Earl, admitted that they lack physical proof of a list of Republican candidates that is at the heart of money laundering indictments against Tom Delay and two of his associates.
+From last Friday, Travis County prosecutors, this is Ronnie Earle, admitted that they lack physical proof of a list of Republican candidates that is at the heart of money laundering indictments against Tom DeLay and two of his associates.

 The list is key to prosecutors being able to prove that corporate money that could not be legally spent on Texas candidates was specifically exchanged at the national level for donations that illegally, or legally, I should say, could be spent on Republican candidates for the Texas House.

-Indictments against Delay, Jim Ellis and John Calyandro state that Ellis gave a document that contained the names of several candidates for the Texas House to a Republican National Committee official in 2002 in a scheme to swap 190,000 in restricted corporate money for the same amount of money from individuals that could be legally used by Texas candidates.
+Indictments against delay, Jim Ellis and John Caliandro state that Ellis gave a document that contained the names of several candidates for the Texas House to a Republican National Committee official in 2002 in a scheme to swap $190,000 in restricted corporate money for the same amount of money from individuals that could be legally used by Texas candidates.

 A lawyer for Ellis said that prosecutors' inability to produce the list mentioned in the indictment is on par with the tactics used by McCarthy in the communist witch hunts of the 50s.